North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina Performance Insights

+- On the boards, the Tar Heels were seventh-best in the nation in rebounds (36.6 per game) last year.
+They were 192nd in rebounds allowed (31.5 per game).

-- On offense, North Carolina posted 76.2 points per game (68th-ranked in college basketball) last season.
-It surrendered 70.9 points per contest at the other end (204th-ranked).
+- North Carolina was 274th in college basketball in assists (11.9 per game) last season.

-- The Tar Heels were top-25 last year in rebounding, ranking seventh-best in college basketball with 36.6 boards per game.
-Meanwhile, they ranked 192nd with 31.5 rebounds allowed per contest.
+- The Panthers ranked 298th in the nation with 29.6 boards per game.
+Meanwhile, they ranked 106th with 30.1 rebounds allowed per game.

-- Last season North Carolina ranked 274th in college basketball in assists, putting up 11.9 per game.
+- Northern Iowa ranked 300th in the country with 11.6 dimes per contest.

-- Last season the Tar Heels averaged 10.5 turnovers per game (44th-ranked in college basketball) and forced 10.1 turnovers per contest (327th-ranked).
+- Last season the Panthers committed 11.4 turnovers per game (132nd-ranked in college basketball) and forced 12.3 turnovers per contest (143rd-ranked).

+- With 7.4 treys per game, the Panthers were 182nd in the nation.
+They sported a 34% shooting percentage from downtown, which ranked 183rd in college basketball.

+- Northern Iowa ranked in the bottom 25 in the country in treys allowed per game with 9.3 (seventh-worst), and it ranked 282nd in college basketball with a 35.4% three-point percentage allowed to opponents.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.